Fang86/Fang86/README.md

 - 👋 Hi, I’m Aidan Thiessen
 - 👀 I’m interested in React Native and Neural Networks
 - 🌱 I’m currently learning Software Engineering and Data Science at CU Boulder
-- 💼 I work at Teen Hustl as the technical co-founder
+- 💼 I work at Teen Hustl as the CTO & technical co-founder

 <!---
 Fang86/Fang86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.